Major: Computer Science

 Tell us about yourself!

-Katya is a Junior, studying Government and Arabic in addition to Creative Writing.
+Katya is a Senior, studying Government and Arabic in addition to Creative Writing.
 She's focusing on longform journalism, but writes a lot of poetry and short fiction.
 On campus, she's a news editor for the Georgetown Voice and has a radio show with WGTB -- off campus, she's usually hiking or taking photos around D.C.
-Presently she's studying abroad in Rabat, Morocco.

 G2 Howard University